 Carl Trumbull Hayden was born in the Arizona territory in 1877, the son of a pioneering rancher and mill owner who founded the town of Hayden’s Ferry, later named Tempe, in the Salt River Valley.
 The young Carl loved reading history and so enjoyed reciting great political speeches that his mother nicknamed him “the senator” and told friends, “Some day [Carl] will be the greatest man in the U.S. Senate.”
 Ironically, Hayden did become a great senator, but he wasn’t known for his speeches!

-Born in 1877 in the frontier territory of Arizona, Hayden attended Stanford University, but left in 1900 to help run the family’s flour milling business.
-Active in local politics, he rose to prominence as sheriff of Maricopa County.
-Once, he captured a fleeing band of train robbers in his Apperson-Jackrabbit automobile without firing a shot.
+Hayden attended Stanford University, but left in 1900 to help run the family’s flour milling business.
+First elected to public office in 1902, he rose to prominence after 1906 as the gun-toting sheriff of Maricopa County.
+In 1910, he famously captured a fleeing band of train robbers by pursuing them first in a railcar, then on horseback, and finally by commandeering an Apperson-Jackrabbit automobile, which he rode on the rail lines to gain speed.
 That exploit helped him win his first election to Congress.

 Arizona became the 48th state on February 14, 1912.
 Five days later Carl Hayden became the state’s first U.S. Representative.
 Less than a month after Hayden reached Washington, he made his first House speech in support of increased funding for the Forest Service.
 When he finished, a colleague walked over and said, “You just couldn’t hold it in, could you?
 You had to make a speech.
 Everything you said was taken down by the clerk.
 It will go into the Congressional Record, and you can’t ever take it out.
 If you want to get ahead here, you have to be a work horse and not a show horse.”
 Hayden took that advice seriously.